fakoua/Deno-PowerAI/README.md

 ## Your Windows Command Line Assistant

-PowerAI is a cutting-edge Node.js CLI (Command Line Interface) tool designed to empower Windows users with the seamless integration of conversational AI and PowerShell commands.
-Powered by TypeScript, Node.js, and the ChatGPT API, PowerAI offers a novel approach to command line interaction, allowing users to communicate with their system in plain English.
+PowerAI is a cutting-edge Deno CLI (Command Line Interface) tool designed to empower Windows users with the seamless integration of conversational AI and PowerShell commands.
+Powered by TypeScript, Deno, and the ChatGPT API, PowerAI offers a novel approach to command line interaction, allowing users to communicate with their system in plain English.